 4. Placing the Elements in The Right Place

-Your email is not just about the text you write.
-There are various elements that decide how your subscribers will react to them.
-To get better results, try placing your logo on the upper left-hand side of the email.
-Studies reveal that people instinctively first searches for the logo in this area.
+Your email is not just simply about the text you write.
+There are different elements that decide enough how your subscribers will react to them such as subject lines.
+The best practices for better results try placing your logo on the upper left-hand side of the email.
+Studies reveal sign that masses instinctively primary searches for the logo in this area.